 Version number Change details Date v1.0 New Varicella vaccine PGD template to support outbreaks where chickenpox is co-circulating with Group A Streptococcus (GAS) / scarlet fever in non immune children from 9 months of age and adults in accordance with national guidelines.
-5 January 2023 v2.0 UKHSA Varicella vaccine PGD amended to: 16 December 2024 remove the reference to disinfectants from route and method of administration; disinfection of the skin other than with soap and water prior to immunisation is not recommended (as outlined in Chapter 4) include additional reference to UK guidelines for the management of contacts of invasive group A streptococcus (iGAS) infection in community settings confirm vaccination is not limited to nursery and preschool settings only, in line with changes to the above guidance remove contraindication for individuals taking oral salicylates, in line with updated advice in Chapter 34 permitting co-administration with the varicella vaccine remove advice for a 6 week interval between varicella vaccination and tuberculin testing remove the exclusion for individuals with a known history of allergy to latex remove duplication of information common to both Varilrix® and Varivax® further define exclusions for individuals taking long term moderate or high-dose corticosteroids (in accordance with Annexe 1, guidelines on post exposure prophylaxis (PEP) for varicella or shingles (October 2024)).
+5 January 2023 v2.0 UKHSA Varicella vaccine PGD amended to: 16 December 2024 v2.0 UKHSA Varicella vaccine PGD amended to: remove the reference to disinfectants from route and method of administration; disinfection of the skin other than with soap and water prior to immunisation is not recommended (as outlined in Chapter 4) include additional reference to UK quidelines for the management of contacts of invasive group A streptococcus (IGAS) infection in community settings confirm vaccination is not limited to nursery and preschool settings only, in line with changes to the above guidance remove contraindication for individuals taking oral salicylates, in line with updated advice in Chapter 34 permitting co-administration with the varicella vaccine remove advice for a 6 week interval between varicella vaccination and tuberculin testing remove the exclusion for individuals taking long term moderate or high-dose corticosteroids (in accordance with Annexe 1, quidelines on post exposure prophylaxis (PEP) for varicella or shingles (October 2024).
 Vaccination should not be offered until 3 months following course completion reflect the updated, simplified dosage regime as outlined in Chapter 34.
 Inclusion of additional age band for individuals aged 13 years and above, with a minimum 6 week interval (previously an interval of 4 to 8 weeks advised for all individuals 12 months and over).
-Single overarching regime for both pre-exposure and post-exposure indications change the minimum interval for receiving blood products following vaccination from 14 days to 21 days, in line with recommendations in Chapter 6 rename the term immune globulin to immunoglobulin remove reference to VZIG following its discontinuation in the UK (as advised in guidelines on post exposure prophylaxis (PEP) for varicella or shingles (October 2024)) include advice in cautions section that Varilrix® contains phenylalanine.
-Assurances that vaccines are still indicated by the PKU medicines advisory body include contact details of wholesalers for GSK and MSD include minor rewording of standard text, layout and formatting changes for clarity and consistency with other UKHSA vaccination PGD templates reflect updated guidelines and references
+Single overarching regime for both pre-exposure and post-exposure indications in Chapter 6 remove reference to VZIG following its discontinuation in the UK (as advised in guidelines on post exposure prophylaxis of 1 days, in line with recommendations in Chapter 6 remove the minimum interval for receiving blood products following vaccination from 14 days to 21 days, in line with recommendations in Chapter 6 remove reference to VZIG following its discontinuation in the UK (as advised in guidelines on post exposure prophylaxis (PEP) for varicella or shingles (October 2024)) include advice in cautions 16 December 2024 reflect updated guidelines and references